 In accordance with IFRS 7, effects of financial instruments on income and equity resulting from interest-rate changes must be presented using a sensitivity analysis.
 The main effects resulted from the changes in the US dollar and euro interest rates.
-There were no changes in equity in 2022, as in the previous year.
+As in the previous year, there were no changes in equity in 2023.
 The effects on the financial result are presented below; tax effects were not taken into account in the analysis:

-- An increase in US dollar interest rates of 100 basis points in 2022 would have led to a change in the financial result of €4.4 million (PY: €9.2 million). - A decrease in US dollar interest rates of 100 basis points would have led to a change in the financial result of -€4.4 million (PY: -€9.4 million). - An increase in euro interest rates of 100 basis points in 2022 would have led to a change in the financial result of €4.4 million (PY: -€9.9 million).
+- An increase in US dollar interest rates of 100 basis points in 2023 would not have led to any change in the financial result (PY: a change of €4.4 million). - A decrease in US dollar interest rates of 100 basis points would not have led to any change in the financial result (PY: a change of -€4.4 million). - An increase in euro interest rates of 100 basis points in 2023 would not have led to any change in the financial result (PY: a change of -€4.4 million).

-A decrease in euro interest rates of 100 basis points would have led to a change in the financial result of €4.5 million (PY: €10.2 million)
+A decrease in euro interest rates of 100 basis points would not have led to any change in the financial result (PY: a change of €4.5 million).